Jillian Mele

-Jillian Mele (born September 17, 1982) is an American news anchor and reporter who is best known for serving as co-host on Fox & Friends First from March 2017 to October 2021.
-Starting in January 2022, she began reporting with WPVI-TV in Philadelphia.
-Starting in October 2022, she also began anchoring the Sunday night newscasts for WPVI-TV.
+Jillian Mele (born September 17, 1982) is a former American news anchor and reporter who is best known for serving as co-host on Fox & Friends First from March 2017 to October 2021.

+Following her departure from Fox News, Mele served as a anchor/reporter for WPVI-TV in Philadelphia from January 2022 to March 2023.

+Mele is CEO of Jillian Mele Communications, a media mentoring business she created in early 2023.